When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Last Push

-The last month of pregnancy can feel like an eternity.
-You know the feeling.
-You’re anxious to see your baby, but you may be nervous about the birth.
-With every little cramp, you wonder if this could be the big moment.
+The last month of pregnancy feels like an eternity.
+You are anxious to meet your baby but perhaps nervous about the birth.
+With every cramp, you wonder, “Is this it?”

 Feedback: Was This Article Helpful?